rosanafcunha/website_rosanafcunha/content/featured/index.md

 ---
 title: Invited talk in the Echinoderms Functional Biology and Systematics course at the Universidade Estadual de Feira de Santana (UEFS)
 date: 2021-04-01T04:17:18.323Z
-summary: Talk about the Asteroidea Class to the undergraduate students
+summary: Talk about the Asteroidea Class for the undergraduate students
 draft: false
 featured: false
 image: